spanDevOps/juggler/CONTRIBUTING.md

-# Contributing to LLM Juggler
+# Contributing to Jugglerr

-Thank you for your interest in contributing to LLM Juggler! 🤹
+Thank you for your interest in contributing to Jugglerr! 🤹

 ## How to Contribute